ellenc0297/sep10-freedom-project/blog/entry01.md

 #### How to Google

 When I Googled _arts technology_ or _technology arts_, obviously I'm not going to look through all 608 million results about arts.
 But after skimming through the titles and their descriptions was helpful.
-Instead, seeing titles of articles like [Arts](https://education.christies.com/news/2019/may/growing-relationship-between-art-technology#:~:text=Innovations%20in%20Art&text=Technology%20has%20made%20art%20far,wider%20and%20more%20diverse%20audience.) was more along the lines of what I wanted to find.
+Instead, seeing titles of articles like [Innovations in Art](https://education.christies.com/news/2019/may/growing-relationship-between-art-technology#:~:text=Innovations%20in%20Art&text=Technology%20has%20made%20art%20far,wider%20and%20more%20diverse%20audience.) was more along the lines of what I wanted to find.
 Plus, changing my search from _arts technology_ to _arts technology innovations_ also filtered the results down to what I wanted to find.

 #### Communication